Hiddence/HiddenceShield-extension/README.md

 1. **Open the Extension**: Click on the Hiddence Shield icon in your Chrome toolbar.
 2. **Connect to the Proxy**: Click the Connect button to establish a connection to the proxy server.
 The status indicator will change to show that you are connected.
 3. **Disconnect from the Proxy**: Click the Disconnect button to terminate the connection.
 The status indicator will revert to show that you are not connected.
+4. **WebRTC Leak Protection**: Click the WebRTC Leak Protection slider to block WebRTC.
+Slider is automatically set to "enabled", but if you have problems with it, disable it.

 ## Configuration